snakers4/msc-2018-final/README.md

 # 2. Data structure and preparation

 Download this [version](mcs2018-competition.visionlabs.ru/distribs/test/MCS2018.cpython-35m-x86_64-linux-gnu.so) of the black box into the folder
+Backup [link](https://drive.google.com/open?id=1qXOfI-uZi2uw8ZlVZnQV_DzzVE-KmNbN) for the source file

 This is the version for
 - Ubuntu 16.04
 - Python 3.5
 - CUDA 9.0

-Backup [link](https://drive.google.com/open?id=1qXOfI-uZi2uw8ZlVZnQV_DzzVE-KmNbN) for the source file

-It is assumed that data is stored in `/data`
-If the data is no more available on the [competition page](https://competitions.codalab.org/competitions/19090#participate), please use this [backup](https://drive.google.com/open?id=1IpA-otqgqSw-MnYmL1UGFbjFV7S4a2Lk).
+These versions are in the above Dockerfile

+I archived a copy of the prepared datasets here - [backup](https://drive.google.com/open?id=1IpA-otqgqSw-MnYmL1UGFbjFV7S4a2Lk).
+Download each file separately to the /data folder and make sure that file names follow the below convention.
+Also you will have to unpack the zip files with images to the corresponding folders.

 The following files are required
-- `data/pairs_list.csv`
+- `data/pairs_list.csv` - 1000 5+5 source-target combinations
 - `data/img_list_1M.csv` - list with 1M images
 - `data/img_descriptors_1M.npy` - numpy array with 1M descriptors
-- `data/student_model_imgs` - a folder with 1M images
+- `data/student_model_imgs` - a folder with 1M images (you will have to unzip it)
-- `data/imgs` - a folder with original attack images
+- `data/imgs` - a folder with original attack images (you will have to unzip it)

-The following pre-trained model files are to be located in the followind folders
+The following pre-trained model files are to be located in the followind folders (if you do not want to train them)
 - `student_net_learning/checkpoint/resnet34_scale_fold0_best.pth.tar`
 - `student_net_learning/checkpoint/ResNet50/best_model_chkpt.t7`
 - `student_net_learning/checkpoint/Xception/best_model_chkpt.t7`